MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-blurred-vision.md

 ---
-description: To check that a webpage is usable with blurred vision, in the Rendering tool, from the Emulate vision deficiencies dropdown list, select Blurred vision.
+description: To verify that a webpage is usable with blurred vision, in the Rendering tool, use the Emulate vision deficiencies dropdown list.
-title: Check that the page is usable with blurred vision
+title: Verify that the page is usable with blurred vision
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 05/13/2021